eswaryeluri-13/Social-App-prototype/README.md

 # Social-App-prototype

-##Social App Prototype using Django
+## Social App Prototype using Django

-##Overview
+## Overview
--This project is a prototype for a social networking web application built using Django, a high-level Python web framework.
+- This project is a prototype for a social networking web application built using Django, a high-level Python web framework.
 The goal of this application is to provide users with a platform for connecting, sharing, and engaging with each other.

 ## Features
 - User Authentication: Secure user registration and authentication system.